niallog1366/gittig/PITCHME.md

 +++

-master branch - *production ready, dont develop in master*
+master branch - *production ready, do not develop in master*

 big feature - used to implement an application features, multiple commits